 This article covers a new amendment to the Public Readiness and Emergency Preparedness (PREP) Act from the United States Department of Health and Human Services.
 This amendment aims to ease the regulatory burdens on health care providers seeking to provide telehealth services to patients across state lines.

 (11/30/20) The Future of State Telehealth Policy

-This paper from the National Governors Association provides a summary of the many types of regulatory flexibilities put in place across the nation at both the state and federal level in response to the COVID-19 pandemic.
-The paper also provides insight on further considerations for Governors on long-term goals in telehealth policy.
+The National Governors Association provides a summary of the many types of regulatory flexibilities put in place across the nation at both the state and federal level in response to the COVID-19 pandemic.
+The paper also provides insight on further considerations for governors on long-term goals in telehealth policy.

 (11/16/20) VA Clinicians Can Practice Across State Lines, Interim Rule Affirms

 A new ruling from the Department of Veterans Affairs has announced VA clinicians are allowed to practice across state lines, even if their practice conflicts with requirements of the individual states in which they are practicing.
 This ruling is expected to better prepare the VA health care system for effectively managing surges in COVID-19 cases.